 You do not have to be a resident of the District of Columbia.

-Although the official wording is "By law, three full days must pass between the day of application to the day that the license can be issued", give yourselves 5 days before the actual date of your wedding ceremony.
+Although the official wording is "By law, three full days must pass between the day of application to the day that the license can be issued," give yourself five days before the actual date of your wedding ceremony.
 You have to have your receipt with you to pick up your license.